cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

                   '(procedure (x) (fn (x) (+ x 1)) {:+ + :x 2 (...)})))

 ```

 When we zipmap them:

 ```
 (zipmap variables values)
 ```

-This leads to the following output:
+This leads to the following result:
 >{+ #object[clojure.core$_PLUS_ (...)],<br>
  rest #object[clojure.core$rest_ (...))],<br>
  add1 (procedure (x) (fn (x) (+ x 1)) {:+ +, :x 2, (...)})}

-So a frame is a map (key value pairs) with variables (keys of the map) bound to values (values of the map) (in this case the primitive objects from the underlying Clojure).
+So a frame is a map (key value pairs, differentiated with `{` and `}` in Clojure) with variables (keys of the map) bound to values (values of the map)
+(in this case the primitive objects from the underlying Clojure).

-Next we get methods to add bindings to frames
+Next we get methods to add bindings to frames:

 ```
 (defn add-binding-to-frame! [var val frame]
   (swap! frame assoc var val))
 ```

+Note that by convention routines that mutate state are ended with an exclamation mark `!`.

 `add-binding-to-frame!` uses [`swap!`](https://clojuredocs.org/clojure.core/swap!) in combination with [`assoc`](https://clojuredocs.org/clojure.core/assoc)
 to associate a variable and new value to a frame.
+This is one of the ways to have (safe) mutable state.

 Next we need a way to extend our environment (this is the method used in `eval` and `eval-sequence` to add variables and values to a frame,
 for example when storing the variables of a procedure in the environment where it will be evaluated in, or when new definitions are added):